weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 **Steps**
 1. The client sends a query to Weaviate, any node in the cluster that receives the request first will act as the coordinator node
 2. The coordinator node sends the query to more than one replica node in the cluster
-3. The coordinator waits for a response from x nodes. *x is configurable (ALL, QUORUM or ONE, available from v1.18, Get-Object-By-ID type requests have tunable consistency from v1.17) (explained in [Consistency](./consistency.md)).*
+3. The coordinator waits for a response from x nodes. *x is [configurable](./consistency.md) (ALL, QUORUM or ONE, available from v1.18, Get-Object-By-ID type requests have tunable consistency from v1.17).*
 4. The coordinator node resolves conflicting data using some metadata (e.g. timestamp, id, version number)
 5. The coordinator returns the latest data to the client

 If the cluster size is 3 and the replication factor is also 3, then all nodes can serve the query.
 The consistency level determines how many nodes will be queried.

 If the cluster size is 10 and the replication factor is 3, the 3 nodes which contain that data (class) can serve queries, coordinated by the coordinator node.
-The client waits until x (the number of consistency level) nodes have responded.
+The client waits until x (the consistency level) nodes have responded.

 ## More Resources